-In Leviticus we see a people of worshippers around a sanctuary in the presence of God.
+In Leviticus we see a people of worshipers around a sanctuary in the presence of God.
 In Numbers we see a people in the wilderness in the presence of enemies.
 It is a people of warriors to defend the sanctuary.
 This is also our task, to “contend earnestly for the faith which was once for all handed down to the saints” (Jude 1:3).
-“The faith” means the content of faith, that which is believed.
+“The faith” means the content of faith, that what is believed.
 Here we must think of the truths about the Lord Jesus and His work and its consequences.

 There are different types of fight, both in terms of the area where the fight is fought and the nature of the fight:

 1. We see Israel fighting in the wilderness, but also in the land.